-Through his tailor shop, Andrew gained the support of the local working class, and in 1835, after holding several lower positions, was elected to the Tennessee State Legislature.
-Andrew was undoubtable a supporter of the Union, but also promoted states’ rights and slavery.
+Through his tailor shop, Andrew gained the support of the local working class.
+In 1835 he was elected to the Tennessee State Legislature.
+Andrew was a supporter of the Union, but also promoted states’ rights and slavery.
 In 1843, Andrew was elected to the United States Congress, where he served for five terms.
-In 1853, Andrew was elected governor of Tennessee, where he was frustrated by his limited power.
+In 1853, Andrew was elected governor of Tennessee.

-Andrew considered running for president in 1856, but felt he did not have the necessary national exposure.
-Instead Andrew ran for and won a seat in the US Senate.
+Andrew considered running for president in 1856 but felt he did not have the necessary national exposure.
+Instead, Andrew ran for and won a seat in the US Senate.
 Following Tennessee’s succession in 1861, Andrew remained loyal to the Union and was the only Southern US Senator to retain his seat, although he was vilified by the press in the South.
-Andrew’s loyalty to the Union was rewarded by President Lincoln in 1862, when he was appointed military governor of Tennessee.
+Andrew’s loyalty to the Union was rewarded by President Abraham Lincoln in 1862 when he was appointed military governor of Tennessee.
 Andrew was moderately successful but failed to gain control of state insurgents.
-Andrew opposed the Emancipation Proclamation, until Tennessee was granted an exception.
+Andrew opposed the Emancipation Proclamation until Tennessee was granted an exception.

 To increase his chances of being re-elected, President Lincoln appointed Andrew as his running mate in the 1864 election.
 Lincoln easily won.
 Unfortunately, Andrew did not get off to a great start as vice-president.
 He was drunk at his inauguration and gave a rambling, somewhat incoherent speech before finally being sworn in.
 Andrew avoided the public for the next few weeks.

-With the Civil War only being ended for one week by the time Andrew assumed the office of President, his first point of concern was the Reconstruction.
+With the Civil War being ended for only one week by the time Andrew assumed the office of President, his first point of concern was the Reconstruction.
 Andrew was on his own for the first eight months of his presidency, as Congress was out of session and not due to meet until December.
-During that time, Andrew believed it was important to quickly reinstate the South and allowed the Southern states to reform their governments as they wished and provided amnesty for nearly all ex-rebels.
+Andrew believed it was important to quickly reinstate the South and granted amnesty for nearly all ex-rebels.
+Southern states were also able to reform their governments as they wished.

-Initially, Andrew received support from both the North and the South for his policies, however, Andrew failed to address in any of his policies one of the major causes of the Civil War: slavery.
+Initially, President Andrew Johnson received support from both the North and the South for his policies.
+However, Andrew failed to address in any of his policies one of the major causes of the Civil War: slavery.
 The North demanded that as part of the South’s defeat, slavery be ended.
-Andrew allowed the southern states to devise their own laws, which meant African-Americans were little better off than before the war.
+Andrew allowed the southern states to devise their own laws, which meant African-Americans lives did not change much.
 When Congress reconvened, they first sought to work with President Johnson and his policies towards the South.
-Andrew angered Congress when he refused to sign and extension of the Freedmen’s Bureau, a federal department that aided freed slaves.
+Andrew angered Congress when he refused to sign an extension of the Freedmen’s Bureau, a federal department that aided freed slaves.
 When the Senate failed to override his veto, Andrew believed that he had won and his policies would proceed.

-Andrew went on to veto the Civil Rights Bill, which the Congress overrode, the first time Congress overrode a presidential veto of a major bill.
-Many historians believed this was Andrew’s critical mistake in his presidency, as it alienated all Republicans, even moderates, and showed that he was not willing to work with them to reach a solution.
-Johnson also opposed the 14th Amendment, which extends citizenship to every person born in the United States (except on Indian Reservations), penalized states that did not give freedmen the right to vote, and created new federal civil rights that were protected by federal courts.
+Andrew went on to veto the Civil Rights Bill, which Congress overrode, the first time Congress overrode a presidential veto of a major bill.
+Andrew’s veto alienated all Republicans, even moderates, and showed that he was not willing to work with them to reach a solution.
+President Andrew Johnson also opposed the 14th Amendment, which extends citizenship to every person born in the United States (except on Indian Reservations), penalized states that did not give freedmen the right to vote, and created new federal civil rights that were protected by federal courts.

-In 1866 and 1867, Congress continued to pass bills and frequently overrode veto’s by Andrew, including the Tenure of Office Act.
-The Tenure of Office Act required Senate approval for the firing of Cabinet member during the tenure of the president who appointed them and for one month afterwards.
-It is believed this was in response to several speeches made by Andrew in which he threatened to fire Cabinet member who did not agree with him.
+In 1866 and 1867, Congress continued to pass bills and frequently overrode vetoes by Andrew, including the Tenure of Office Act.
+The Tenure of Office Act required Senate approval for the firing of Cabinet members during the tenure of the president who appointed them and for one month afterward.
+It is believed this was in response to several speeches made by Andrew in which he threatened to fire Cabinet members who did not agree with him.

 In August of 1867, Andrew fired Secretary of War Edwin Stanton and appointed his replacement.
 In January of 1868, a disapproving Senate reinstated Edwin, claiming Andrew had violated the Tenure of Office Act.
 On February 24, 1868, the House of Representatives voted to impeach President Johnson by a vote of 128 to 47.
 President Johnson was acquitted by one vote in the Senate, due to some political negotiating with the moderate Republicans.

 Andrew failed to win the nomination for president in 1868, losing to New York governor Horatio Seymour.
-In the final months of his presidency, Andrew issued a final amnesty for everyone in the confederate including Jefferson Davis, vice-president of the Confederacy and a pardon for Dr. Samuel Mudd who was convicted of involvement in the Lincoln assassination, as he had set Booth’s broken leg.
+In the final months of his presidency, Andrew issued a final amnesty for everyone in the confederate including Jefferson Davis, vice-president of the Confederacy.
+He also pardoned Dr. Samuel Mudd who was convicted of involvement in the Lincoln assassination, for setting Booth’s broken leg.
 Andrew refused to attend the inauguration of his successor.